ClementMadiot/freeCodeCamp_frontend-libraries/Projects/5_25_+_5_Clock/README.md

 # Audio

 - User Story #26: When a countdown reaches zero (NOTE: timer MUST reach 00:00), a sound indicating that time is up should play.
-This should utilize an HTML5 audio tag and have a corresponding id="beep".❌
+This should utilize an HTML5 audio tag and have a corresponding id="beep".✅

-- User Story #27: The audio element with id="beep" must be 1 second or longer.❌
+- User Story #27: The audio element with id="beep" must be 1 second or longer.✅

 - User Story #28: The audio element with id of beep must stop playing and be rewound to the beginning when the element with the id of reset is clicked.❌